Old St Paul's

 - PO Box 12291

-- Closed Christmas Day, Good Friday and for short periods during private functions
+- May be closed for short periods during private functions.

 Entry is by donation for individuals.
 Reservations needed for groups of 10 or more and fees apply.
 Introductory talks of Old St Paul's: $5.00 per person (please book ahead).